mdrakibhasanrc/Website-Data-Analysis/README.md

 ## 🎯 Summary Key Findings:

       High Drop-offs After Landing:

-     All devices show significant drop-offs after landing (77.1% for desktop, 77.24% for mobile, and 76.87% for tablet), indicating a need for homepage  optimization to retain traffic.
+      All landing pages experience significant drop-offs after landing, ranging from 75% (Homepage) to 85% (Checkout Page), showing a need for targeted improvements on key pages to reduce visitor loss.

       Cart & Checkout Abandonment:

-     Despite healthy add-to-cart rates (20.33% desktop, 20.73% mobile, 19.13% tablet), cart abandonment is high (76.72% desktop, 77.17% mobile, 79.35% tablet), and checkout abandonment is also a concern across devices, pointing to opportunities for UX improvements in the purchase flow.
+      Add-to-cart rates vary by page (10% Checkout Page to 25% Product Page), but cart abandonment is consistently high (60% to 80%), and checkout abandonment remains a concern (35% to
+      50%), indicating friction points in the purchase process.

       Conversion & Revenue Performance:
-    Conversion rates are relatively low (1.6% desktop, 1.7% mobile, 1.55% tablet), with desktop generating the highest revenue ($208,815), strong AOV ($82.18), and low ARPU ($1.31).
-    Mobile and tablet have lower AOV and ARPU, suggesting room for improvement in conversions per user.

-    Engagement Opportunities: Bounce rates (32.81% desktop, 32.83% mobile, 33.07% tablet) and average session durations (69.79s desktop, 71.44s mobile, 65.26s tablet) indicate opportunities to improve engagement and retention across all devices.

-    Engagement Opportunities: Bounce rates (32.81% desktop, 32.83% mobile, 33.07% tablet) and average session durations (69.79s desktop, 71.44s mobile, 65.26s tablet) indicate opportunities to improve engagement and retention across all devices.
+      Conversion rates improve progressively from Homepage (1.5%) to Checkout Page (2.5%), with Product Page showing strong performance (2.0%).
+Revenue and AOV peak at the Product
+       Checkout pages ($110K–$50K revenue; $85–$90 AOV).
+Other pages underperform with low conversion (1.2%) and revenue ($12,165).

+      Engagement Opportunities:

+      Bounce rates are moderately high across pages (30% to 40%), with average session durations between 55s and 75s, highlighting room to improve user engagement and reduce bounce, especially on Checkout and Collection pages.